 In critical times, support is necessary to avoid bank failures and the significant associated costs to society.
-But according to Dr Eliza Wu, government support has led to excessive lending by banks, particularly to home buyers and property investors leading to high property prices in major capital cities.
+But according to Associate Professor Eliza Wu, government support has led to excessive lending by banks, particularly to home buyers and property investors, leading to high property prices in major capital cities.

-This research seeks to understand how the relationship between governments support and capital standards can be improved, finding the perfect balance between financial stability and financial flexibility.
+This research seeks to understand how the relationship between government support and capital standards can be improved, finding the perfect balance between financial stability and financial flexibility.

 Khan MS, Scheule H and Wu E 2017 'Funding liquidity and bank risk taking', Journal of Banking and Finance, vol.82, pp. 203-16